pynvme/pynvme/README.md

 ```
 asynchorous event request admin command.

 Not suggested to use this command in scripts because driver manages to send and monitor aer commands.
-Scripts should register an aer callback function if it wants to handle aer.
+Scripts should register an aer callback function if it wants to handle aer, and use the fixture aer.

 Args:
     cb (function): callback function called at completion